 4.4 Chapter Conclusion

-This chapter has been an opportunity to learn as dedicated efforts were made to delineate answers for research questions in hand.
-The information procured have been enlightening as it throws light on customer perspective as well as the company’s approaches.
+This chapter has been an opportunity to learn? as dedicated efforts were made to delineate answers for research questions in hand.
+The information procured has been enlightening as it throws light on customer perspective as well as the company’s approaches.
 The next chapter is the final chapter which highlights the findings from the study and puts forward concluding remarks along with recommendations.

 Chapter 5 Findings, Conclusion and Recommendations